wzshiming/kube-activator/README.md

 # kube-activator

-This is demo of activator only for scala to 1 from 0
+This is demo of activator only for scale from 0 to 1

 ## Usage